 Hopefully, you now have enough insight into the options for handling false stories in your family tree.

 The more involved, widespread, and complicated the myth, the more you lean towards the Appendix option.
-The fewer persons who know of a legend and the easier to refute, the more you can ignore it.
+The fewer persons who know of a legend, the easier it is to refute, and the more you can ignore it.

 But remember,